Chengcheng-Xiao/mse404/docs/labs/lab04/readme.md

 Hence, bands with large energy dispersion in the Brillouin zone result in low DOS, whereas less dispersive (more flat) bands result in high DOS.
 In insulators and semiconductors the DOS is zero inside the band gap, as there are no available states in that energy range.
-In a similar way to the electronic band structure, we produce the density of states plot in three steps.

-In pratice, since we can only have a finite sampling of the Brillouin zone we need to interpolate between them in some sensible way if we turn this into a count of the total number of states at an arbitrary energy.
+However, since we can only have a finite sampling of the Brillouin zone we need to interpolate the results in some sensible way if we turn this into a count of the total number of states at an arbitrary energy.

-The most common way this is done is to use some energy broadening scheme.
-By boradening the delta function, we can include some contributions from k-points that we missed.
+The most common way this is done is to use some energy broadening scheme, i.e., boradening the delta function.
+Doing this, we can include some contributions from k-points that we missed.
 In practice this is quite fast and straight-forward, although you'll need to tune the broadening energy so that your calculated density of states is smooth in the correct way:

 - If you use too large a broadening, you may smear out important features.